mehtaharsh16/daniel.feldroy.com/posts/when-to-use-mongodb-with-django.md

 ===========

 First off, let's get one thing out of the way.
 This isn't a bash on MongoDB.
-MongoDB works great with lots of things (Flask, Tornado, Node, etc), but it's a mismatch with Django.
+MongoDB works great with lots of things (FastAPI, Flask, ode, etc), but it's a mismatch with Django.
 In other words, this article is about using the right tool for the right job.